 For a complete strategy guide, check out our article on how to pass the Virginia road test.

-• Committing a clear moving violation.
-Running a red light, running a stop sign, failing to yield when required, crossing a double yellow line, or driving the wrong way on a one-way street will all result in an instant failure.
+- Committing a clear moving violation.
+Running a red light, running a stop sign, failing to yield when required, crossing a double yellow line, or driving the wrong way on a one-way street demonstrates that the driver is not ready to pass.

-• Dangerous behavior.
-Excessive speed, ignoring a school zone, or any action that puts other road users at serious risk will end the test immediately.
+- Dangerous behavior.
+Excessive speed, ignoring a school zone, or any action that puts other road users at serious risk can cause the test to be stopped.

-If you failed for one of these reasons, don’t try to minimize it.
-These are serious safety issues, and the good news is that they are also very correctable with focused practice.
-Work with an instructor to specifically address the situation that caused your instant failure, and make sure you’re completely comfortable handling it before you retake the test.
+If your test ended for one of these reasons, don’t try to minimize it.
+These are serious safety issues, and they are also correctable with focused practice.
+Work with an instructor to address the situation directly and make sure you’re comfortable handling it before you retake the test.

 Staying Positive and Moving Forward